zurez/shakespoc/README.md

-As we are talking with external api services, therefore it becomes essential that we keep the api requests to a minimum, and therefore, in this project api caching has been implemented both on the client and server through `axios-cache-adapter`
+As we are talking with external api services, therefore it becomes essential that we keep the api requests to a minimum, and therefore, in this project api caching has been implemented both on the client and server through [axios-cache-interceptor](https://www.npmjs.com/package/axios-cache-interceptor)

 ## Authors